Roug3n/Uncertainty-Indices-from-Fed-speeches/README.md

 # Fed Uncertainty Index — Research Repository

-This repository contains all code developed for the empirical part of the thesis *Generative and Agentic AI in Economics, and an Uncertainty Index from Federal Reserve Speeches*.
+This repository contains all code developed for the empirical part of the undergraduate thesis *Generative and Agentic AI in Economics, and an Uncertainty Index from Federal Reserve Speeches*.
 The project constructs monthly uncertainty indices from Federal Reserve Board speeches (2006–2026) using four NLP methodologies of increasing